stelligent/dromedary/README.md

 #### Post-bootstrap steps

-Upon completion of a successful pipeline execution, Dromedary will be available at the hostname (i.e. the value of your `ProdHostedZone` parameter) you specified to the bootstrap script.
-If that hosted zone is not a publicly registered domain, you access Dromedary via IP address.
-The ip address can be queried by viewing the EIP output of the eni CloudFormation stack.
+Upon completion of a successful pipeline execution, Dromedary will be available by going to the Outputs tab on the master CloudFormation stack and clicking on the value for the `DromedaryAppURL` Output.
+If that hosted zone is not a publicly registered domain, you can access Dromedary via IP address.
+The IP address can be queried by viewing the EIP output of the ENI CloudFormation stack.

-Every time changes are pushed to Github, CodePipeline will test and deploy those changes.
+Every time changes are pushed to Github, CodePipeline will build, test, deploy and release those changes.

 #### Configure Jenkins Security